Rebar: Stirrups

+Stirrups form the outer part of a rebar cage.
+The function of stirrups (often referred to as 'reinforcing steel links' and 'shear links') is threefold: to give the main reinforcement bars structure, to maintain a correct level of concrete cover, and to maintain an equal transferance of force throughout the supporting elements.
+Stirrups are usually rectangular in beams, and circular in piers and are placed at regular intervals along a column or beam as defined by civil or structural engineers in construction drawings.

 Welding

-The American Welding Society (AWS) D 1.4 sets out the practices for welding rebar in the U.S. Without special consideration the only rebar that is ready to weld is W grade (Low-alloy — A706).
+The American Welding Society (AWS) D 1.4 sets out the practices for welding rebar in the US.
+Without special consideration the only rebar that is ready to weld is W grade (Low-alloy — A706).
 Rebar that is not produced to the ASTM A706 specification is generally not suitable for welding without calculating the "carbon-equivalent".
 Material with a carbon-equivalent of less than 0.55 can be welded.

 ASTM A 616 & ASTM A 617 (now replaced by the combined standard A996) reinforcing bars are re-rolled rail steel and re-rolled rail axle steel with uncontrolled chemistry, phosphorus and carbon content.
 These materials are not common.

 Rebar cages are normally tied together with wire, although spot welding of cages has been the norm in Europe for many years, and is becoming more common in the United States.
 High strength steels for prestressed concrete cannot be welded.

 Reinforcement placement in rolls

 Roll reinforcement system is a remarkably fast and cost-efficient method for placing a large quantity of reinforcement over a short period of time.
 Roll reinforcement is usually prepared off-site and easily unrolled on site.
 Roll reinforcement placement has been applied successfully in slabs (decks, foundations), wind energy mast foundations, walls, ramps, etc.